 The Minor in Astronomy provides a coherent course of study and in-depth experience in the sciences that is accessible to students with limited previous scientific training.
 It will provide an essential foundation for studying the context of the Earth in the cosmos, through to the formation of stars, galaxies, and the universe itself.
 This minor would be a great complement for a Communications major (interested in science journalism), a Physics major (interested in astrophysics), or anyone with a passion for astronomy.

-Please contact Tony Crider (firstname.lastname@example.org) if you have an interest in pursuing a Minor in Astronomy.
+Please contact Chris Richardson if you have an interest in pursuing a minor in astronomy.